-1 Proof of your ownership

--

-Full ownership/shared ownership (please provide full details).

-A letter from a solicitor (lawyer) may be requested.

-If you are acting on behalf of the owner, please describe and provide proof of your

-relationship with the owner of the object and your agency to act on their behalf.
-Evidence

-of your relationship may be required from the owner or solicitor (lawyer).

-or your relationship may be required nonrithe owner or solicitor (lawyer).

-2 Provenance History (prior to your acquisition of object(s)):

--

-3 History of Import into the UK

-Note: Immunity from Seizure (IFS) applies only to borrowed objects usually kept out with

-the UK.

-4 Exhibition History (prior to your acquisition of object(s):

--

-5 Bibliographical References (prior to your acquisition of object(s):

-6 Types of Documentary Evidence Supplied with this form to support account (please

-0

-indicate):

-Museum acquisition record

-Export licence from country of origin

-Publication in a reputable source prior to 1970

-u Will

-□ Inventory

-Family correspondence

-Auction catalogue entry

-Excavation field notes

-Receipt of purchase

-Other (please specify)
+1 Proof of your ownership 1 Full ownership/shared ownership (please provide full details) A letter from a solicitor (lawyer) may be requested: If you are acting on behalf of the owner, please describe and provide proof of your relationship with the owner of the object and your agency to act on their behalf.
+Evidence of your relationship may be required from the owner or solicitor (lawyer): If you are the maker of the chiest places state this velationship to the chiest and ecomplete If you are the maker of the object please state this relationship to the object and complete the separate 'Artist's Questionnaire' provided.
+2 Provenance History (history of the object's ownership prior to your own, if known): 3 History of Import into the UK Note: Immunity from Seizure (IFS) applies only to borrowed objects usually kept out with the UK.
+New import from EU January 2020 (Brexit full legislative change).
+4 Exhibition History (exhibitions where you know that the object has been displayed) 5 Bibliographical References (citing publications, websites and other media where the object 5 may have been referenced): lindy flave been referenced).
+6 Types of Documentary Evidence Supplied with this form to support account where applicable. (please indicate): 🗖 Will Family correspondence Receipt of purchase □ Auction catalogue entry